 Fast forward thirty years and The Printing Museum has entered a new phase.
 Despite digital domination, there has been a huge revival of interest in letterpress, particularly in the United States and Britain.
 Letterpress Museums and Book Arts Centres have sprung up in major cities around the world.
 While attracting enthusiasts of all ages, the new wave of letterpress and book arts devotees are often young designers and artists curious of the origins of typography and seeking artistic relief from the ubiquity of flat print.

-The long-term vision is to find a large building closer to central Wellington—a combination of working printing museum, book arts centre, community workshop, specialised printery and type foundry that will be a national and international attraction.
+The long-term vision is to find a large permanent building in central Wellington—a combination of working printing museum, book arts centre, community workshop, specialised printery and type foundry that will be a national and international attraction.
 It will also be a fitting home for these national taonga - fortuitously collected and painstakingly restored over so many years.
 For a copy of our concept document, please click here.

-Wharfedale Stop Cylinder Press
+Wharfedale Stop Cylinder

 Monotype Super Caster